deshwalmahesh/NSE-Stock-Scanner/README.md

 jupyter lab
 ```
 4. Open `Tutorial.ipynb` in your browser for Documentation and usage
+5. Go to first cell (just below *Imports, Defaults and Initializations* where some code is written) and press `Shit + Enter`.
+6. To run any cell, just do the same.
+[Read the commands here if you need help in running it](https://www.tutorialspoint.com/jupyter/jupyter_notebook_editing.htm)

 For usage, see the docstring of code or the example ipython Notebook `Test.ipynb`

+*NOTE: There is some bug in fetching live data so if you are not ubale to get some data, restart kernal and run cells again.*

 **Please share your ideas, views, requirements, knowledge, bug reports, fixes and most importantly; reviews.**